andrewtscott/CourseraDataProducts/presentation/index.md

 ## Why Use it?

-Let me close with a few reasons why you should use IndexStats as a first stop for stock market index information needs:
+Let me close with a few reasons why you should use IndexStats as a first stop for stock market index information:

 - **Easy To Use** - Get the answers you need in a few clicks.
 - **Open Source** - Pull down the code and extend it to your heart's content.